Child Support FAQs

 If your child receives or has received public assistance in Oregon, the DOJ Division of Child Support provides your child support services.
 Public assistance means Temporary Assistance for Needy Families (TANF) » or Medicaid (including the Oregon Health Plan).
 The DOJ Division of Child Support also provides services if your child is in the care or custody of the Oregon Department of Human Services » (foster care).

-If your child has not received public assistance, your case may be handled by either the DOJ Division of Child Support or by a local district attorney office in some counties.
-Either way, it is part of the Oregon Child Support Program.
-You can contact Customer Service at 800-850-0228 with questions or check your online account to find out which office is handling your case.
+If your child has not received public assistance, your case may be managed by either the DOJ Division of Child Support or by a local district attorney office.
+Either way, your case is handled by the Oregon Child Support Program.
+You can check your online account to find out which office is managing your case, or contact Customer Service at 800-850-0228.

 Who do I contact for child support services?